-Our favourite online version is rummytastic.
-Plain and clean, this version of rummy puts you straight in a game with no faffing around.
+Our favorite online version is rummytastic.
+Plain and clean, this version of rummy puts you straight in a game with no hassle.
 It’s also automated, so will complete your sets and runs of cards for you.
 Sit back, choose which cards to draw or discard, and let the AI do the rest.

-There’s a lot of ways to play Blackjack online, but like Poker above, we reckon it’s best to stick with free versions that don’t involve gambling real money.
+There are a lot of ways to play Blackjack online, but, as with Poker above, we reckon it’s best to stick with free versions that don’t involve gambling real money.
 Check out 247Blackjack for a slick version that also comes with a comprehensive rules explainer and a list of strategies.